 In other words, the threat must have been credible.

-Examples of assault in California:
+Examples of assault:

 - During a domestic argument, a man raises his fist and threatens to hit his wife.